jspark311/CppPotpourri/src/M2MLink/README.md

-Manuvr's protocol is formatted this way:
+The M2M protocol is framed this way:

 All multibyte values are stored "little-endian".
 Checksum = 0x55 (Preload) + Every other byte after it.
 Then truncate to uint8.